GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Robonomics is **not** sci-fi.
 A physical RoboTorq could be built in about a month for about 40 USD **right now**.

+The data structures are defined in the appendices.
+Transactions, commercial financing, consumer financing, insurance, child welfare, etc., etc. etc.

+They're all discussed, and much more.

 Project Asimov isn't *just* a simulation.
-It's your friendly AI Bond Network v0.1.
+It's your friendly neighborhood AI Bond Network, version 0.1.

 ---